adpushup/ApReactKit/README.md

 # ap-react-kit
 Ap React Kit is a React Native Module for ApAppKit.
-It currently supports Android Plateform.
+It currently supports Android Platform.
 It allows you to integrate AdPushup's AdX Ads into your apps.
 ## Installation

 ```sh